Chicken Little (mostly America) is also known as Chicken Licken or Henny Penny (mostly Britain).

 These two alternative endings serve to heighten the sadness of the actual ending.
 Those are both the happiest endings an audience could wish for, but the popularity of this film should put paid to the idea that successful Hollywood stories have happy endings.

 What is required for the ending of a film is not happiness; it is justice.
 The bad force may not totally overcome the protagonist, but it always takes its toll.
 The endings of the vast majority of popular films are, in fact, Pyrrhic victories. […] Happiness has nothing to do with being a hero; in fact, happiness is something heroes learn to live without.

-— Howard Suber, The Power Of Film
+Howard Suber, The Power Of Film

-7 STEP STORY STRUCTURE IN MILLION DOLLAR BABY
+STORY STRUCTURE OF MILLION DOLLAR BABY

 Note the symbolism of Frankie behind those bars ^^.
 The character arc will see him come out of his psychological cage.
 Note that this film is based on some short stories, one of which was originally titled ‘Rope Burns’.
 (It has since been retitled to match the film.)

-Psychological Weakness: His relationship with his own daughter has soured and he is unable to relate to any female around his daughter’s age.
+Psychological Shortcoming: His relationship with his own daughter has soured and he is unable to relate to any female around his daughter’s age.
 His only real confidant is the pastor at his church where he is only ever in a verbal sparring match anyhow.